Oklahoma Sports Betting – Legal Status & Best DFS Sites (2025)

 April 25, 2025: Legalized sports betting in Oklahoma took another step forward.
 The Journal Record reported two House bills - HB 1047 and HB 1101 - passed through the state Senate's Business and Insurance Committee, which give Native American tribes within the state exclusive rights to run and operate sports wagers.

-April 7, 2025: Oklahoma's sports betting hopes stall again after local lawmakers remove a discussion about mobile sports betting legalization bill mere hours before they were suppose to potentially vote on it.
+April 7, 2025: Oklahoma's sports betting hopes stall again after local lawmakers remove a discussion about a mobile sports betting legalization bill mere hours before they were supposed to potentially vote on it.

 March 27, 2025: Two more Oklahoma sports betting bills advance through the state House of Representatives, but still face an uphill battle to legalization.